devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 2. You need to add installCobiGen() and adaptTemplatesCobiGen() functions before adding this function for CobiGen installation and adapting the Cobigen Templates respectively.

 3. CobiGen CLI is used for execution of these functions.
-You can find more information related to CobiGen CLI on https://devonfw.com/website/pages/docs/howto_Cobigen-CLI-generation.asciidoc.html.
+You can find more information related to CobiGen CLI click [here](https://devonfw.com/website/pages/docs/howto_Cobigen-CLI-generation.asciidoc.html).

+4. To execute this function, devonfw-ide must be installed.

 ***